Whitetail Crossing

 WENDY KLEMPERER

-This expressive installation, created from salvaged industrial materials, evoke elegance, agility, and the sheer force of nature – remarkable qualities of deer.
+This expressive installation, created from salvaged industrial materials, evokes elegance, agility, and the sheer force of nature – remarkable qualities of deer.

 There is no better setting for these deer sculptures than welcoming the 400,000 visitors a year to Deer Park on Jefferson Avenue in Newport News, Virginia.